RakhithJK/zedeus-nitter-wiki/Rate-Limiting-‐-Caddy.md

 The `rate_limit` directives limits users to 2 request per second and 30 requests per minute, a natural browsing rate for the site.

+Over this, you need to setup fail2ban to persist the bans.
+Follow https://muetsch.io/how-to-integrate-caddy-with-fail2ban.html and the Fail2Ban instructions under https://github.com/zedeus/nitter/wiki/Rate-Limiting-%E2%80%90-Nginx#fail2ban to do so.
+(Do note you need logs enabled for fail2ban)

 ## Alternative module

 You may also use the module [mholt/caddy-ratelimit](https://github.com/mholt/caddy-ratelimit) to manage unwarranted access.